learntocloud/learn-to-cloud/docs/phase4/README.md

 ## Capstone Project: QR Code Generator

 An app that converts URL to QR Code.
 The app has three components: Front-end, API and Storage.
 All there 3 components should be hosted a containers utilizing the cloud provide of your choice.
+The sample application is provided, your goals is to apply DevOps practices like containerization, CICD, observability and monitoring for the application.

 - **Front-End Container**: Hosts the website where users can input URLs.
 - **API Container**: Handles the QR code generation for given URLs.